stlartworks/stlartworks.github.io/apply.md

 4) Be selected for and attend an in-person interview at St. Louis ArtWorks (5959 Delmar Blvd., St. Louis, MO 63112),

-5) Be able to attend work Tuesdays & Thursdays 3:30-6:00pm OR Saturdays 10:00am-3:30pm, January through April.
+5) Be able to attend work Monday-Friday 9:30am-3:30pm.

 St. Louis Metro Bus and MetroLink are easily accessible near St. Louis ArtWorks' location!
 Visit [Google Maps](https://www.google.com/maps/dir//5959+Delmar+Blvd,+St.+Louis,+MO+63112/@38.655097,-90.3627863,12z/data=!3m1!4b1!4m9!4m8!1m0!1m5!1m1!1s0x87df4aacff3b279d:0x6cca80677b840219!2m2!1d-90.2927463!2d38.6551179!3e3) to enter your address and see how quickly and easily you can get to St. Louis ArtWorks from your home!